jcbyte/start-react-django/readme.md

 **Note:** These commands should be run from within `$PROJNAME$\frontend\`.

-Once the project has been created the react web app can be compiled whilst watching for changes using:
+Once the project has been created the React web app can be compiled whilst watching for changes:

 ```bash
 npm run dev
 ```

-To compile a production build:
+Compile a production build:

 ```bash
 npm run build